 Visit Anahuac National Wildlife Refuge

 In summary, Anahuac National Wildlife Refuge is an amazing birding destination.
 Nature lovers from around the world visit the refuge to observe unique birds found along the Gulf Coast and enjoy Texas wildlife photography.
 The refuge offers a wide array of outdoor activities, even for those who aren’t avid birdwatchers.
 Activities range from fishing and hunting to hiking and biking.

-The U.S. Fish and Wildlife Service operates Anahuac National Wildlife Refuge, which is part of the National Wildlife Refuge System.
-The sanctuary is open every day from one hour before sunrise to one hour after sunset.
+The U.S. Fish and Wildlife Service operates Anahuac NWR, which is part of the National Wildlife Refuge System.
+Unless otherwise posted, the sanctuary is open every day from one hour before sunrise to one hour after sunset.
 And the best part is, it’s absolutely free to visit!
 For more information, check out the resources provided below.